-- This is based on the number of Bilingual/English as Second Language students identified and served. - Multiply the eligible students by the weight (0.10) to get the ELL Units. - Total Refined Units - Add Total Weighted Grade Level Units and the Special Population Units to get Total Refined Units.
+- This is based on the number of Bilingual/English as Second Language students identified and served. - Multiply the eligible students by the weight (0.10) to get the ELLUnits.

 Item 7- Homeless (part of Fund 1991010001)

 The term "homeless children and youths" as defined by Every Student Succeeds Act (ESSA):